yellowmessenger/documentation/docs/platform_concepts/inbox/inbox-settings/productivitytools/canned-responses.md

     > Searching for "Fashion" or "fashion" will yield the same results.
     ![](https://hackmd.io/_uploads/SJrK15aUn.png)

-- **Combined result for multiple search terms**: When you use multiple search terms, the search operation follows a logical AND operation.
-This means that the results will only be shown if both terms match in the exact order.
+- **Combined result for multiple search terms**: When you use multiple search terms, the results will only be shown if both terms match in the exact order.
     > Searching for "fanta" and "offers" will only display responses that contain both of these words in that specific order.